 - Galapagos National Park entrance fee ($100 p.p.)

 - Transit Control Card ($20 p.p.)

 - Isabela dock fee ($10 p.p. – only if itinerary includes Puerto Villamil)

 In the case of diving cruises, please contact us to receive the complete list of included and not included equipment and services.

 This is a Shared Tour / Group Tour.
 This means that there will be other people on this cruise besides yourself (or your travel party).

-You will be picked up from the airport on Galapagos, except for a few that don’t include the airport transfers.
+Most cruise operators will pick up from the airport on Galapagos, except for a few that don’t include the airport transfers.
 Depending on the exact itinerary you will have to fly into Baltra airport (GPS) or San Cristobal airport (SCY) on the first day of the cruise.
 Ask you travel agent about the exact meeting point for your cruise.

 In most cases the cruise operator will arrange your flights (between the Ecuadorian mainland and the Galapagos) for you.
 In case you buy your own flights, a penalty fee may apply, unless stated otherwise by the cruise operator.
 You can read more about this in our Frequently Asked Questions about Galapagos.
 Ask your travel agent about the flight policy of this cruise.

 - Sunscreen and sunglasses